PiyushDatta/.emacs.d/README.md

 ```

 # Dependancies
-ripgrep (rg) for projectile-ripgrep
+- ripgrep (rg) for projectile-ripgrep

-perl for markdown-mode (or you can use your own markdown executable by changing it in custom-set-variables.el)

-visual studio or your own clang for cpp code
+- clang for cpp code

+If you are on windows:
+- Visual Studio 2015 or 2017 for irony (when building server)
+- Perl for executing markdown (no markdown file needed, just perl)

 # Commands